trace-n/crowdfunding_back_end/README.md

-# DRF SheCodes Project - {Name}} - Crowdfunding website
+# DRF SheCodes Project - Fundling - Crowdfunding website
 by Tracey Nguyen
 - She Codes crowdfunding project - DRF Backend.

 ## About
-This website is a crowdfunding website to enable fundraising for school events.
+"Fundling" is a crowdfunding website to enable fundraising for things related to kids events.
+Think of school fairs, sporting events, volunteering, camps or excursions.
+The site enables kids to post about an event and get awareness for community support and fundraising.

 ## Features